DesignThinkerer/Scidelice/README.md

 # Scidelice

-Scidélice is a progressive web application developed as part of my final thesis to get my bachelor's degree in computer graphics at the Haute Ecole en Hainaut.
+Scidélice is a progressive web application developed as part of my graduation project to obtain my bachelor's degree in computer graphics at the Haute Ecole en Hainaut.

-It aims to help users learn to cook and plan their meals based on their nutritional needs and preferences.
-The application provides information on the calories and nutrients of recipes, allows users to create their own recipes, and offers personalized suggestions based on their goals and preferences.
-It also includes articles providing culinary and dietary information.
-Scidelice is developed with Angular, Ionic, and TiddlyWiki for prototyping purposes.
+Its goal is to assist users in learning how to cook and plan their meals according to their nutritional needs and preferences.
+The application provides information on the calories and nutrients of recipes, enables users to create their own recipes, and offers personalized suggestions based on their goals and preferences.
+Additionally, it includes articles that provide culinary and dietary information.
+Scidélice is developed using Angular, Ionic, and TiddlyWiki for prototyping purposes.

 # Features